titanscouting/titanscouting.github.io/general/development/Installing Docker.md

 4. Allow the installer to finish.
 5. Click "Close on restart".
 Docker has now been installed and will start on system startup.
 6. After restarting, you may be prompted to install the WSL 2 Linux Kernel.
 Follow the instructions to install the kernel, and then click the restart button from the prompt.

+## Instructions for macOS

+1. Click [here](https://download.docker.com/mac/stable/Docker.dmg) to download Docker.
+2. Double click the downloaded `.dmg` file and drag the Docker icon to the Applications folder.
+3. Double-click `Docker.app` in the Applications folder to start Docker.

 ## Common instructions
 These instructions are applicable to all platforms